pocc/merlink/README.md

 # Merlink
 This program will connect desktop clients to Meraki firewalls.
-These are the project's MVP featureset:
+This project is still in active development.

+## MVP Featureset
 * [ ] Functionality
   * [ ] Windows
     * [x] Ability to create VPN connections